Adipic acid

 Adipic acid or hexanedioic acid is an organic compound with the chemical formula C_{6}H_{10}O_{4}.
 It is a white crystalline powder at standard temperature and pressure.
-From an industrial perspective, it is the most important dicarboxylic acid at about 2.5 billion kilograms produced annually, mainly as a precursor for the production of nylon.
+From an industrial perspective, it is the most important dicarboxylic acid at about 2.5 million tons produced annually, mainly as a precursor for the production of nylon.
 Adipic acid otherwise rarely occurs in nature, but it is known as manufactured E number food additive E355.
 Salts and esters of adipic acid are known as adipates.

 Preparation and reactivity

 Adipic acid is produced by oxidation of a mixture of cyclohexanone and cyclohexanol, which is called KA oil, an abbreviation of ketone-alcohol oil.
 Nitric acid is the oxidant.
 The pathway is multistep.
 Early in the reaction, the cyclohexanol is converted to the ketone, releasing nitrous acid: